 Today, the ever-competitive sports lovers, the Duke and Duchess of Cambridge faced each other head to head in the inaugural regatta The King’s Cup in Cowes, the Isle of Wight.
 After a 1 and half decade of Polo games, now we are moving towards another interesting event in the royal calendar.
 The Duke and Duchess of Cambridge launched another era of royal games this year in May with the King’s Cup.

-Whenever Duke and Duchess of Cambridge have joint engagement they are guaranteed to be fun.
+Whenever Duke and Duchess of Cambridge have a joint engagement they are guaranteed to be fun.
 And if they are sports-related we surely are in for a very competitive yet romantic treat.
 This Cup is taking those moments to a new level of fun and adventure while promoting some serious causes that need attention and funding.

-William and Catherine went head to head against each other and 6 others in an eight boat regatta race as the skippers of individual sailing boats in state of the art Fast-40 boats.
+William and Catherine went head to head against each other and 6 others in an eight-boat regatta race as the skippers of individual sailing boats in state-of-the-art Fast-40 boats.
 The regatta includes a number of races and began at 2 PM.
 The regatta was hosted ahead of the inaugural Cowes SailGP and Cowes Week.

-The King’s Cup supported and presented by the Land Rover have eight boats, each representing one of the charities that are being supported by William and Catherine.
+The King’s Cup supported and presented by Land Rover have eight boats, each representing one of the charities that are being supported by William and Catherine.
 These include Child Bereavement UK, Centrepoint, the London Air Ambulance Charity 30th Anniversary Campaign, and Tusk – four causes of which The Duke is Patron.
 The Duchess is supporting four of her patronages; Action on Addiction, Place2Be, the Anna Freud National Centre for Children and Families, and The Royal Foundation in connection with her work on Early Years.

-Action on Addiction, one of the first four charities Catherine accepted, is the only UK addictions charity that works across all the areas of treatment, research, family support and professional education.
-Speaking at Action on Addiction’s gala dinner on 12 June 2019, in celebration of Addiction Awareness Week 2019, Duchess who became the patron of the charity on January 05, 2012 remarked,
+Action on Addiction, one of the first four charities Catherine accepted, is the only UK addictions charity that works across all the areas of treatment, research, family support, and professional education.
+Speaking at Action on Addiction’s gala dinner on 12 June 2019, in celebration of Addiction Awareness Week 2019, Duchess who became the patron of the charity on January 05, 2012, remarked,

 “Action on Addiction was one of my very first patronages, and as such, it is very close to my heart.
 I’m hugely passionate about the support it provides, especially for parents, children and families who suffer from, or through, addiction, and in some ways, it was the catalyst for my interest in early childhood development too.
 What is remarkable about Action on Addiction is that it goes beyond helping those who are suffering on the courageous journey into recovery – it also lends direct support to the children and families affected by addiction – for as long as it takes.”

 An interesting fact is Duchess has organized events to raise funds for Place2Be even before marrying into the royal family.
-One of them was the 80s themed charity roller disco in 2008 at a London nightclub where she famously wore a green and yellow sparkling dress.
+One of them was the 80s-themed charity roller disco in 2008 at a London nightclub where she famously wore a green and yellow sparkling dress.